WHAT IS COUNSELING & PSYCHOLOGICAL SERVICES?

-All currently registered students are eligible for services at the UCC.
-You will be asked to show your FSU Card at each visit.
+All currently registered students are eligible for services at Counseling & Psychological Services.
+Students will be asked to show your FSU Card at each visit.

 The staff consists of licensed Psychologists, Mental Health Counselors, Clinical Social Workers, Art Therapists, and Certified Addiction Professionals.
 Services are also provided by masters and doctoral interns under the supervision of professional staff.

-The UCC is open Monday-Friday, 8am to 4pm, and is closed on major holidays.
+Counseling & Psychological Services is open Monday-Friday, 8am to 4pm, and is closed on major holidays.
 Students can walk-in to see a clinician Monday-Friday, 8am to 4pm.
+Counseling & Psychological Services also offers a counselor on duty after-hours crisis line (24/7) by calling 850-644-TALK (8255).

-If you notice the following issues or changes in behavior in a student, please consider referring the student to the UCC:
+If you notice the following issues or changes in behavior in a student, please consider referring the student to Counseling & Psychological Services:

 - Abrupt changes in behavior, hygiene or appearance